Judge denies Ghislaine Maxwell’s bid for a new trial

 Maxwell, 60, had requested a new trial after Juror 50, known by his first names Scotty David, failed to disclose he had suffered sexual abuse as a child on a pre-trial questionnaire.

-In a much-anticipated decision released on Friday afternoon, Judge Alison Nathan the juror had not deliberately misled the court during the jury selection process.
+In a much-anticipated decision released on Friday afternoon, Judge Alison Nathan said the juror had not deliberately misled the court during the jury selection process.

 “His failure to disclose his prior sexual abuse during the jury selection process was highly unfortunate, but not deliberate,” Judge Nathan concluded.